stedn/solarpunk.blue/_posts/2021-10-27-class-warfare-chess.md

 ---
 layout: post
-title: "Class Warfare Chess Prototype"
+title: "Class Warfare Chess"
+subtitle: "Chess where the pawns fight back."
 author: "Will Stedden"
 category: commentary
 ---

-##### This post is out of date.
-There is a newer, better version of Class Warfare Chess described in <a href="">this post</a>

-The narrative embedded in the classic chess board is obvious.
-Two rows of unskilled and expendable pawns face off to protect the interests of the more talented nobility.
+What do you see when you look at a chessboard?
+Two rows of expendable pawns face off to protect the interests of the nobility, convinced to fight solely because they happen to be a different color.
 All sacrificing everything to protect a bumbling ineffectual king.
+The game itself is a platform for the kind of society our rulers want.
+All of us regular people convinced to fight each other for the luxury of a few.

 Well not anymore.
-It’s time to flip the tables.
+It’s time for the pawns to unite and take on our real oppressors: the capitalist class.

-I wrote new rules for chess that pits the pawns against the nobles.
-But in this game, the nobles only maintain their special moves if they can keep the pawns in their place.
-You can play the game online with a friend here.
+I wrote new rules for chess that pits the pawns against the noble pieces.
+And just like in life, in this game, the nobles only maintain their special moves if they can keep the pawns in their place.
+You can play the game online at <a href="https://chess.leftwardist.org">chess.leftwarist.org</a>.
 Read on to learn more about the rules.

 #### The Rules of the Game

-Here are the rules we’ve come up with for the first edition.
+There are The objective of the Capitalist

 1. The game is played on only one half of the board (8x4), with one row of proletariat pieces (pawns) on one side and the opposite color's bourgeoisie pieces (non-pawns) on the other side.